logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/installing-and-configuring-microsoft-components-for-on-premises-tfs/automating-a-test-case-in-mtm/creating-new-environment-in-mtm-lab-center.md

 ---
 title: "Creating a new environment in the Microsoft Test Manager Lab Center"
-linktitle: "Creating a new environment in the Microsoft Test Manager Lab Center"
+linktitle: "Creating new environment in MTM Lab Center"
 description: "To run your automated tests using Microsoft Test Manager (MTM), you must use a lab environment.
 It must have roles for each of the client and server machines used in your tests."
 weight: 6
 aliases: